wavcheb/telegram-sport-event-bots/DEPLOY.md

 # 🚀 Deployment Guide

-Complete guide for deploying Champ Bots on a production server.
+Complete guide for deploying telegram-sport-event-bots Bots on a production server.

 ## 📋 Prerequisites